In-Person P1106

 Intellectual Property

-All materials developed for this course, including, but not limited to, lectures (in-person or video versions), lecture notes and slides, assignments, examinations and syllabi, that are provided in class or online, are the intellectual property of the course instructor.
+All materials provided for this course, including, but not limited to, lectures (in-person or video versions), lecture notes and slides, assignments, examinations, and syllabi are the intellectual property of the course instructor.
 Posting, providing, sharing or selling unauthorized audio, video, or textual material violates an instructor’s intellectual property rights, the Canadian Copyright Act, and may violate the rights and privacy of others in the classroom.
 Failure to follow these instructions is in contravention of the university’s Code of Student Rights and Responsibilities.
 Participation in this course constitutes an agreement by all parties to respect the intellectual property and privacy of others during and after their association with Nipissing University.

 Course Goals